jonathanyeh0723/OpenVINO_People_Counter_App/README.md

 The solution of people counter application demonstrates a smart video IoT using Intel® hardware and software tools.
 It detects people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.

-The use cases of a people counter app are extensive, such as shopping malls, metro station, retail chain, public venue, bank, and so on.
+The use cases of a people counter app are quite extensive, such as shopping malls, metro station, retail chain, public venue, bank, and so on.
 For instance, once a person is detected, we can follow the individual’s behavior to further collaborate with union to take actions if required.

 In this case, we customize an alert time to print ‘CAUTION’ if the assigned threshold is crossed.
 It can check if a person is staying longer than normal period of duration in a frame, then maybe we shall be aware of potential incident happened shortly.